DImsirovic/DImsirovic/README.md

 Hi, I'm Dinko!

-If you like what you see here and want to chat about my portfolio or work opportunities, let's connect [on LinkedIn 😄](https://www.linkedin.com/in/dinko-imsirovic/)
+If you like what you see here and want to chat, let's connect [on LinkedIn 😄](https://www.linkedin.com/in/dinko-imsirovic/)

 ## My Projects
 * ![Wikipedia Search Engine | Python, HTML](https://github.com/DImsirovic/wiki_search)